 It’s important to realize that there isn’t a commonly accepted definition that sums up “utility-scale.”
 A google search reveals a wide range of definitions from 25 kilowatts to greater than 50 megawatts.

-Another aspect of utility-scale solar facilities is that it is used to generate solar power to feed into the grid, supplying a utility with energy.
-Another point of consistency is that almost every utility-scale solar facility has a Power Purchase Agreement (PPA) with a utility, guaranteeing a market for its energy for a fixed term of time.
+Another aspect of utility-scale solar facilities is that it generates solar power to feed into the grid, supplying a utility with energy.
+In addition, almost every utility-scale solar facility has a Power Purchase Agreement (PPA) with a utility, guaranteeing a market for its energy for a fixed term of time.

 According to Solar Energy Industries Association, a solar PPA is essentially a financial agreement where a developer arranges for the design, permitting, financing, and installation of a solar energy system on a customer’s property at little to no cost.
 The developer then sells the power generated to the host customer at a fixed rate that is typically lower than the local utility’s retail rate.